 \subsection{Evaluation method}

 For all training instances, the policies are evaluated every $R_{eval} = 10^{3}$ time steps.
-The agent fixes its policy at each evaluation phase and deterministically interacts with the same environment, separate from obtaining $10$ episodic rewards.
+At each evaluation phase, the agent fixes its policy, deterministically interacts with the same environment separate to obtain $10$ episodic rewards.
 The mean and standard deviation of these $10$ episodic rewards is the performance metrics of the agent at the evaluation phase.

 In the case of RAC, we employ a discrete number $H$ of values $\left\{\beta_{i}\right\}_{i=1}^{H}$ to get $H$ policies: